ProvableHQ/welcome/documentation/developer/language/10_console.md

 a: u32 = 1u32;
 ```

 Provide the input inside a Leo input `.in` file with the package name under the main section.
+In your terminal, run:

 ```leo
 leo prove